Miꞌkmaꞌki: History

-Stretching back into deep history, the earliest stories of the Mi'kmaq go back to the time of Glooscap, a cultural hero and first human in Wabanaki mythology.
-Big in size and power, Mi'kmaw legend says that when Glooscap finished painting the splendour of the world, he dipped his brush into a blend of all the colours and created Epekwitk—his favourite island—which would be his pillow and Enmigtaqamu'g as his bed as he slept.
+According to tradition.
+Miꞌkmaq go back to the time of Glooscap, a legendary cultural hero and first human in Wabanaki mythology.
+Miꞌkmaw legend says that when the large and powerful Glooscap finished painting the splendour of the world, he dipped his brush into a blend of all the colours and created Epekwitk—his favourite island—which would be his pillow and Enmigtaqamu'g as his bed as he slept.

-Mi'kmaw oral history recalls a time when the world was covered in water.
-It was then that the being Sebanees, arriving in kjiktu’lnu (“our great boat”), landed on the shores of Epekwitk.
+Miꞌkmaw oral history recalls a time when the world was covered in water.
+It was then that the being Sebanees, arriving in kjiktu'lnu ('our great boat'), landed on the shores of Epekwitk.
 The boat, made of ice, carried all the animals and fish his family would need for survival, and it is said that Epekwitk's unique land formation was a result of the melting of the ice boat.
-Archeaological evidence, such as shell middens and campsite remains, corroborate Mi'kmaw stories which indicate an ancient presence in Mi'kma'ki, with dates ranging from 5,000 to 12,000 years ago.
-Prior to European colonization of the Americas, Mi'kmaq engaged in varied relations with neighbouring nations, such as the Wolastoqiyik (Maliseet), Passamaquoddy, and Abenaki, with whom they formed the Wabanaki Confederacy in Dawnland.
+Archaeological evidence, such as shell middens and campsite remains, corroborate Miꞌkmaw stories which indicate an ancient presence in Miꞌkmaꞌki, with dates ranging from 5,000 to 12,000 years ago.
+Prior to European colonization of the Americas, Miꞌkmaq engaged in varied relations with neighbouring nations, such as the Wolastoqiyik (Maliseet), Passamaquoddy, and Abenaki, with whom they formed the Wabanaki Confederacy in Dawnland.
+According to Miꞌkmaq traditions recorded by S. T. Rand, the Kwēdĕchk were the original inhabitants of the land.
+The two tribes engaged in a war that lasted "many years", and involved the "slaughter of men, women, and children, and torture of captives", and the eventual displacement of the Kwēdĕchk by the victorious Miꞌkmaq.

+Archeological evidence shows human habitation in the region by 4,000 years before present.
+Research published in 1871 showed that some Miꞌkmaq believed they had emigrated from the west, and then lived alongside the Kwēdĕchk.